Get a free, no obligation personal loan quote with rates as low as 9.99%

 Other Factors That Affect The Cost of Car Insurance

-Aside from gender, what other factors play a role in auto insurance premium rates?
+Aside from gender, other key factors play a role in auto insurance premium rates, including the following:

 • Age